MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ### Invoke from deep link

 The default behavior of Stageview deep link is to open in Collaborative Stageview with an associated side panel conversation.
-To invoke the deep link from your tab or personal app, you must wrap the deep link URL in the [app.openLink(url) API](/javascript/api/%40microsoft/teams-js/app#@microsoft-teams-js-app-openlink).
-The `openMode` parameters defined in the API determine the way the chat content opens.
+To invoke Stageview through deep link from your tab or personal app, you must wrap the deep link URL in the [app.openLink(url) API](/javascript/api/%40microsoft/teams-js/app#@microsoft-teams-js-app-openlink).
+The `openMode` parameter defined in the API determines the way the chat content opens.

 Unless a threadId is specified, the side panel conversation brings the groupchat or channel thread from which the deep link is invoked.